 Synchg and it’s python dependencies can be installed via pip:

 Prior to running synchg for the first time it is recommended that you delete any remote repositories you intend to use it with, and allow synchg to perform the initial clone.
 If you intend to use mq patches with synchg, you should also ensure you have run hg init --mq on your local repositories.

 It should be noted that synchg regards remote repositories as “slaves” and will strip out any changesets it finds that are not in the local repository.
 You will be prompted before this happens, but the script will be unable to continue if you don’t answer yes.
 This is to avoid creating additional heads on the remote.

 Synchg should be run from the command line:

 Where remote_host is the host you wish to sync with and local_path is the optional path to the local mercurial repository (if missing, the current directory will be assumed)

-On first run of synchg you will be prompted with some configuration options:
+On first run, you will be prompted for some configuration options:

-- This is the path on the remote under which all your repositories should be found.
-For example, if you have repositories at /repo/one/ and /repo/two/ then you would set this to /repo/
+- Remote source directory - this is the path on the remote under which all your repositories should be found

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size & hash SHA256 hash help||File type||Python version||Upload date|